enrico-dev/enrico/doc/source/input.rst

 ``<pressure_bc>``
 --------------

-The pressure of the system in units of [MPa].
+The pressure of the outlet boundary condition in units of [MPa].

 ``<nek5000>``
 -------------